graphql-rust/juniper/juniper/README.md

 [GraphQL] is a data query language developed by [Facebook] and intended to serve mobile and web application frontends.

 *[Juniper]* makes it possible to write [GraphQL] servers in [Rust] that are type-safe and blazingly fast.
-We also try to make declaring and resolving [GraphQL] schemas as convenient as possible as [Rust] will allow.
+We also try to make declaring and resolving [GraphQL] schemas as convenient as [Rust] will allow.

 [Juniper] doesn't include a web server - instead it provides building blocks to make integration with existing servers straightforward, including embedded [GraphiQL] and/or [GraphQL Playground] for easy debugging.